Why are we here?

 Refugees and IDPs| Armed conflict| Medical Assistance

-Doctors Without Borders (MSF) runs healthcare programmes to assist Syrian refugees and vulnerable Jordanians.
+In Jordan, Doctors Without Borders (MSF) runs healthcare programmes to assist Syrian refugees and vulnerable host communities.

-There are almost 650,000 registered Syrian refugees in Jordan, the majority of whom rely on humanitarian assistance to meet their basic needs.
+However, there are still almost 671,000 registered and an unknown number of unregistered Syrian refugees in Jordan, most of whom rely on humanitarian assistance to meet their basic needs.

-MSF operates three clinics in Irbid governorate dedicated to providing Syrians and vulnerable Jordanians with treatment for non-communicable diseases (NCDs), a leading cause of death in the region.
+Our three clinics in Irbid governorate provide Syrians and vulnerable Jordanians with treatment for NCDs, a leading cause of death in the region.

-The clinics offer medical care, home visits and psychosocial support to about 5,000 patients with diseases such as diabetes and hypertension.
-In 2017, the clinics carried out more than 37,000 consultations.
+The teams offer medical and mental healthcare, including home visits, psychosocial support, physiotherapy and health promotion, to patients with diseases such as diabetes and hypertension.

 Emergency surgery in Ar Ramtha